kernelkit/infix/.github/CONTRIBUTING.md

 Coding Style
 ------------

+Before jumping into code, remember to **document new features** and bug fixes.
+Both the manual and ChangeLog are in the `doc/` sub-directory and it is expected that you provide a human-readable summary for the release notes (ChangeLog) and at least a configuration example in the manual for new features.

+> **Tip:** consider ["Readme driven development"][RDD] for new features.
+> It is amazing how many flaws in your own bright ideas come to bare
+> when you suddenly have to explain them to someone else!

+We expect code contributions for:

+ - C code in [Linux Coding Style][Linux]
+ - Python code should follow [PEP-8][]

-> **Tip:** Always submit code that follows the style of surrounding code!
+> **However,** always submit code that follows the style of surrounding
+> code!
+Legacy takes precedence, and remember, we read code a lot more
+> than write it, so legibility is important.

-First of all, lines are allowed to be longer than 72 characters these days.
-In fact, there exist no enforced maximum, but keeping it around 100 chars is OK.
+As a final note, lines are allowed to be longer than 72 characters these days.
+There is no enforced maximum, but the team usually keep it around 100 characters for both C and Python.

-The coding style itself is otherwise strictly Linux [KNF][].

 Commit Messages